eadinomahony/whale-blow-genomics-method/README.md

 Maintained by Éadin N. O'Mahony (enao1@st-andrews.ac.uk).

-A project in collaboration with the Gitga'at First Nation and BC Whales (www.bcwhales.org).
+A project in collaboration with the Gitga'at First Nation and the North Coast Cetacean Society.
 We thank the Gitga'at First Nation, Kitasoo/Xai'xais First Nations, the Haisla First Nation and the Heiltsuk First Nation for their stewardship and collaboration.
 This work was carried out through a research agreement between the North Coast Cetacean Society (www.bcwhales.org) and the Gitga'at Oceans and Lands Department; and data was collected under the Department of Fisheries and Oceans research permit DFO XR 83 2014.